S²RM® Core Technology

 The S²RM® Technology has the advantage compared to other stem cell technologies of capturing a full and natural complement or “system” of known molecules.
 The key to our technology is using the correct set of adult stem cell types that are resident in the skin, not stem cell types from other parts of the body that serve functions other than to maintain and heal the skin.
 Other technologies use the “one size fits all” approach, where for example, one stem cell type from bone marrow or fat is used to develop the molecules for treating the skin.
 Such uninformed technologies will provide sub-optimal results in the skin given that those cells provide molecules to rebuild structures other than the skin.
 BioRegenerative Sciences, Inc. has licensed this groundbreaking technology to NeoGenesis Inc. for the development of an exceptional collection of skin and hair care products that are more advanced than anything else on the market today.

-Be Careful of the Ingredients in Your Products
+Research the Ingredients in Your Products

 You may also want to read the Toxic Twelve website: